lugui1998/Instant-File-Share/README.md

 - You can change the port in the `config.json` file.
 - if you forward a port different than 80, you will need to change the `copy.js` file.

+## Advanced: Cloudflare Setup

+This part assumes you have your domain already setup with Cloudflare.

+### Setting up the DDNS

+- Create a Worker on your Cloudflare account with the contents of the script on ``/workers/ddns

 ## Usage

 Right click on any file and select "Copy Share URL".